National Conference on Correctional Health Care

 The National Conference provides comprehensive coverage of all aspects of correctional health care: chronic care, mental health, suicide prevention, oral health care, special populations, crisis intervention, liability challenges, risk management and more.

 Summaries of the educational sessions are available in session order in this tab.
 Create your own curriculum by attending the sessions you pick each day; you will receive copies of all presentation materials.
-Check back, more sessions will be added!
+You can view the final program here.

 Concurrent Session 1